SwissCore92/swisscore-tba-lite/README.md

     )

     # define an temporary event handler to check if the user has sent a valid photo
-    # accept the contect as second argument which contains the chosen bot's name
+    # accept the context as second argument which contains the chosen bot's name
     async def set_bot_pic(msg: dict, ctx: dict):
         if msg.get("photo"):
             # the user has sent a valid photo